istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

 ## Configure end-user authentication on ingress gateway

-The Istio ingress gateway supports end-user authentication by setting up a JWT authentication policy in the `istio-ingressgateway` file.
+To support end-user authentication, the Istio ingress gateway sets up a JWT authentication policy in the `istio-ingressgateway` file.
 The ingress gateway rejects the unauthenticated requests and the request can't access the services inside the mesh.
 This section shows how to use the authentication policy to